-Rare as it is for quality period drama films to appear at the U.S box office, when they show up, it’s nearly guaranteed I’ll be noticing them.
-Such was the case with last year’s Brooklyn.
-Though I didn’t know much about it at the time (whether or not critics liked it or how the script ended things) I didn’t seem to care about the details.
+Rare as it is for quality period dramas to appear at the U.S box office, when they show up, it’s guaranteed I’ll notice them.
+Such is the case with last year’s Brooklyn.
+Though I didn’t know much about it at the time, the details didn’t matter.
 I was going to see this one no matter what.
 Now I finally have, there are, naturally, feelings to put to paper.

-Ireland is home for Eilis Lacey (Saoirse Ronan).
-It’s all she’s ever known until, as she enters adulthood, the opportunities for a young lady in the small village limit her.
-As her best friend is falling in love with the man of her dreams and with a work position that’s less than ideal, Eilis’ life is less than she imagines.
-Her sister, Rose (Fiona Glascott) arranges for Eilis to go to America where she has secured a place through the assistance of a priest who helps immigrants.
+Ireland is home to Eilis Lacey (Saoirse Ronan).
+It’s all she’s ever known.
+Until she enters adulthood, the opportunities for a young lady in the small village limit her.
+As her best friend falls in love with the man of her dreams, Eilis’ life is less than she imagines.
+Her sister, Rose (Fiona Glascott) arranges for Eilis to go to America where she secures a place with the assistance of a priest who helps immigrants.

-With the long and exhaustive journey behind her, heartbreak hits Eilis with great force.
-Despite the cheerful young women sharing her boarding house, Eilis is lovely and homesick in ways she cannot even describe.
+With the exhaustive journey behind her, heartbreak hits Eilis with great force.
+Despite the cheerful young women who share her boarding house, Eilis is lonely.
 She walks through her days as if drowning… until she meets Tony (Emory Cohen).
 A gentleman who is struck by Eilis from the moment he sees her, Tony is a hardworking Italian Brooklyn native with three brothers.
 As the two of them begin to spend time together, Eilis’ life changes and she again knows happiness.
 And then she receives devastating news from home… news that might call her back to the place she called home.

-Good enough to be an Oscar nominated film (for more than one category), Brooklyn is one of those films that doesn’t say a lot and yet, says so much.
-The story is a gentle one that doesn’t hurry itself or rush its characters journey (in fact, it’s 40+ minutes into the nearly 2-hour script before Tony and longer still for another prominent character to appear in Eilis’ life).
-As I watched this adaptation (based on a novel of the same name) unfurl, I was captivated and also curious that the primary plot (or what I thought was) hadn’t even hinted at taking shape.
+Good enough to earn Oscar nominations, Brooklyn is one of those films that doesn’t say a lot and yet, says so much.
+The story is a gentle one that doesn’t hurry itself or rush its characters journey.
+(In fact, of the 2-hour script, it’s 40+ minutes before Tony arrives, and longer still for another prominent character to appear.)
+As I watched this adaptation (based on a novel of the same name) unfold, it captivates and also leaves a viewer curious why the primary plot (or what I thought was) doesn’t take shape.

 If you like this genre, Brooklyn is a joy to discover.
-It’s a pleasant piece of cinema for more reasons than one, not the least of which is its vision of “magic” as we rediscover everything through Eilis’ eyes in this special kind of coming-of-age story.
+It’s a pleasant piece of cinema for multiple reasons, not the least of which is its vision of “magic” as we discover life through Eilis’ eyes in this special coming-of-age story.